 The Sad Performance of PSUs

-Here are the charts of some of the popular PSUs that are part of Nifty and hasn’t performed in the last decade.
+Here are the charts of some popular PSUs that are part of Nifty and haven’t performed in the last decade.

-The performance of SBI in the past 8 years.
+The performance of SBI in the past eight years.

-It is at a time when Indian banking sector has been growing steadily and is possibly one of the best performing sectors in the market.
-The market caps of private banks has exploded at the same time.
+It is at a time when the Indian banking sector has been growing steadily and is possibly one of the best-performing sectors in the market.
+As a result, the market caps of private banks have exploded at the same time.

-Any SBI branch will have a lot of customers around but still, it doesn’t drill down in the share price.
+Any SBI branch will have a lot of customers around, but still, it doesn’t drill down into the share price.

 An FD in SBI would have given better returns than an investment in SBI for the past 8 years.

-A maharatna company and this is the performance of the company for its investors in the past 8 years.
+A maharatna company is the company’s performance for its investors in the past eight years.

-The only coal player in India, a maharatna company yet this is the chart of Coal India.
+The only coal player in India is a maharatna company, yet this is the chart of Coal India.

 Charts by ChartInk.com